laristra/wonton/README.md

 - [Jali](http://github.com/lanl/jali):

-  We regularly test with verison 1.0.4.
-You will need to set the `Jali_Dir` CMake variable if you wish to build support for Jali and its tests (see examples below).
+  We regularly test with verison 1.1,1.
+You will need to set the `ENABLE_Jali` and `Jali_ROOT` CMake variable if you wish to build support for Jali and its tests (see examples below).

 - [FleCSI Burton Specialization](http://github.com/laristra/flecsi-sp):